Code-Institute-Submissions/Albastraoz-anropa/README.md

 ### Dev tools
 - Everything has been tested and works correctly except for some minor bugs.
 - Know bugs and will be addressed:
-    - Homepage navbar's width is too wide for mobile devices in dev tools.
+    - Still need a max upload size for all files together.
-    - File uploads are not being deleted as of right now when a new file is uploaded.
+    - Search function for users as of right now only works my searching for a specific email address.

 ### Coding error testing
 After complete product start to addres coding errors: